 Bloodstone, also known as heliotrope, is a blend of different semi-precious minerals that usually have a marbled appearance of dark green and blood red.
 Bloodstone, along with aquamarine, is the birthstone of March.

-A finish popular in fashion jewelry that, unlike a polished surface, is designed to have a duller and weathered look.
+A finish is popular in fashion jewelry that, unlike a polished surface, is designed to have a duller and weathered look.

 A gemstone "cut" that is in fact not cut, but rather smoothly polished in any shape.